This easy, gluten-free grilled steak salad with habanero peach vinaigrette is a little bit spicy, a little bit sweet, and a whole lotta yum!

-If you make this grilled steak salad w/ habanero peach vinaigrette I’d love your feedback.
+If you make this grilled steak salad with habanero peach vinaigrette I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
-Or snap a pic and tag me on Instragram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Or snap a pic and tag me on Instagram @taoofspiceblog.
+Love, light, and happy cooking ya’ll ♥

 For the skirt steak

 - 1/4 cup lime juice, approximately one large lime

 - 1 teaspoon cumin

 - 1 teaspoon salt

 - 1 medium-large peach, pitted and diced

 - 1 small habanero pepper, destemmed and deseeded